 Protecting Your Identity From Data Breaches

 Corporations are the keepers of more and more of our personal data.
 When that data is hacked, it’s definitely newsworthy.
 This is why you may have seen so many headlines with “data breach” in the title lately.
 As security systems improve, so too do the hackers that target them.
 The increased chance that your data could be stolen means it’s best to prepare for data breaches sooner rather than later.
+According to a 2017 report by the Identity Theft Resource Center and CyberScout, a data breach occurs four times per day in the U.S.

 Data Breaches Defined